 BUAN 310.
 Business Data Management.
 3 Credits.

 This course introduces the core concepts of data and information management.
 It is centered around the core skills of identifying organizational information requirements, modeling them using conceptual data modeling techniques, converting the conceptual data models into relational data models, and implementing the models using a commercial relational database management system.
 Additional topics include database administration, security, transaction management, distributed databases and SQL programming.
-Prerequisites: BUAN 205/CIS 205.
+Prerequisite: CIS 110.

 BUAN 317.
 Principles of Data Visualization.
 3 Credits.